Information For Authors

 GENERAL RULES

 Authors should kindly note that submitting a manuscript implies that the content has not been published or submitted for publication elsewhere except as a preprint publication.
-Modified versions of preliminary publications (such as working papers or PhD dissertations) are considered exceptions to this rule.
+Refined versions of prior publications (such as working papers or PhD dissertations) are considered exceptions to this rule.

 Once the submission materials have been prepared in accordance with the Author Guidelines, manuscripts should be submitted through the journal’s online submission platform.

 Submissions ought to be prepared for double-blind peer review, self-identifying citations and references should be avoided.
-Author information is to be provided on a separate Author Information Form.
+Author information is to be provided either on a separate 'Title page' or on the journal’s Author Information Form (download).

-By submitting a manuscript to or reviewing for this publication, your name, email address, and affiliation, and other contact details the publication might require, will be used for the regular operations of the publication, including, when necessary, sharing with the publisher (Ludovika University Press) and partners for production and publication.
-The publication and the publisher recognise the importance of these services, and have practices in place to ensure that the steps are taken to maintain the security, integrity, and privacy of the personal data collected and processed.
+By submitting a manuscript to or reviewing for the journal, names, email addresses, affiliations, and other contact details required, will be used for the regular operations of the publication, including, when necessary, sharing with the publisher (Ludovika University Press) and partners for production and publication.
+The publication and the publisher recognize the importance of these services, and have practices in place to ensure that the steps are taken to maintain the security, integrity, and privacy of the personal data collected and processed.
+For more details consult the journal’s ‘Data Processing Notice’.

 SUBMISSION